QRAM: A Survey and Critique: Classical RAM

 \subsection{Active Components}

+We argued in \Cref{sec:gate-qram} that a QRAM device will probably need interactions with an external environment for the components to function properly.
+The same is true for classical memory, but here we spell out the biggest difference between quantum and classical memory: classical memory only needs $O(\log N)$ active components to access memory.

+Here we say that a component is ``active'' if it is capable of performing whatever action it needs to properly execute a memory access, and assume that if it is inactive any memory access requiring that component will fail.
+As an example, in the SWAP-based circuit in \Cref{fig:bucket-brigade-circuit}, each node is active only while the SWAP gates are applied to it.
+In the bucket-brigade proposal of \cite{PRL:GioLLoMac08} with atoms as routers, the atoms must be stimulated to be active.
+By our definition of passive vs. active QRAM, most of the components in an active QRAM will require external intervention to be active.

-By far the biggest difference between quantum and classical memory is that classical memory only needs $O(\log N)$ active components to access memory.
-We sketch here how such a memory would work: there is a binary tree of routers, all of which are powered off.
+We sketch here how a classical memory could work with only $O(\log n)$ active components: there is a binary tree of routers, all of which are powered off.
 Each router is capable of receiving a signal which it amplifies and uses to decide to start drawing power.
 To route a memory request, the router in layer $i$ of the tree, once activated, uses the $i$th address bit to decide whether to forward the address to its left or right child node.
 The process then repeats.

 In this way, only $O(\log N)$ routers are actually on.
 It is able to do this because there is no restriction about leaking access patterns to the environment.

-Contrast this to a quantum memory: if it were given a superposition of all memory addresses, each router would need to be activated.
-Requesting a smaller superposition cannot reduce the number of active routers, since that would requiring knowing that the state had zero support over some addresses.
+Our concern for quantum memory is that if activating a router requires any interaction with the external environment, then that interaction cannot depend on the quantum state input to the memory, lest the environment become entangled with the state and decohere the input.
+Thus, for such an architecture, the environment (the control hardware) must decide, \emph{independently of the input state}, which components to activate.

+More specifically, if the input is a uniform superposition of addresses, all the routers in the QRAM must be activated: if one router is not activated, then any address request sent through this router will fail.
+Based on the size of the QRAM, there must be $\Omega(N)$ routers, so we need to activate $\Omega(N)$ routers for a successful QRAM access with a uniform superposition of addresses (unless the QRAM is passive).

+Even in algorithms where the input superposition over addresses only has support on a subset of the QRAM memory cells, such as in the final queries in Grover database search~\blfootnote{although technically there would still be non-zero support on most states}, the control hardware must act as though the input could be a uniform superposition.

+For instance, if the control hardware decides not to supply power to routers for certain addresses, any superposition query with support on those addresses will fail.
+To correctly handle all queries using only some of routers, the control hardware would need to identify which addresses are supported in the coherent quantum state and which are not.
+However, since the control hardware operates classically, acquiring this information would collapse the quantum state, thereby invalidating the algorithm.
+Thus, to reiterate, the control hardware must treat this as though the input \emph{could be} a uniform superposition.